victor-istomin/c-with-crosses/content/posts/ref-qualifiers.md

 <details><summary>At least, we could do a mental experiment and imagine such a place.</summary><span class="dim-text">(if you're there, and if it isn't 2030s around, please, email me - I have to apply for that job)</span></details>

 Since C++23 the compiler is able to deduce the type of <abbr title="*this">_implicit member function parameter_</abbr> and make it explicit.
 Literally, it's like converting the `X x; x.foo()` into `X x; X::foo(x)`.
 Among other unobvious abilities, it allows the perfect forwarding of '*this'.
-I strongly recommend both [the Sy Brand article](https://devblogs.microsoft.com/cppblog/cpp23-deducing-this/) and [the talk on CppCon](https://www.youtube.com/watch?v=jXf--bazhJw).
+There is a great overview in the [Sy Brand article](https://devblogs.microsoft.com/cppblog/cpp23-deducing-this/) and a great insight in the [Deducing this Patterns - talk on CppCon](https://www.youtube.com/watch?v=jXf--bazhJw).

-Having read the article we could drop the `UnsafeReference` and its explicit `allowUnsafe` for significantly cleaner implementation code:
+Having read the article we could drop the `UnsafeReference` and its explicit `allow_unsafe` for significantly cleaner implementation code:
 {{< highlight cpp>}}class MyRawImage
 {
     // ...